-The Bill Green Award for Entrepreneurial Spirit is given by the Young Business Group to local businesses which have demonstrated a desire to succeed and the ambition, vision and drive to turn ideas into a successful business.
+The Bill Green Award for Entrepreneurial Spirit is awarded each year to a local business that has demonstrated a desire to succeed and the ambition, vision and drive to turn ideas into a successful business.

 The winner of the 2017 Bill Green Award is B Creative Dance.

 Cafe Delices, De Garis Accounting Limited and B Creative Dance were shortlisted for the 2017 Bill Green Award for Entrepreneurial Spirit.

 |2011/12||Living Room & The Learning Company|

 |2001/02||Offshore Power (CI) Ltd|

 |1998/99||Guernsey Montessori School|